WICG/historical-paymentrequest/explainer.md

 ### Open Questions

   - How can we let merchants know if a payment instrument is available before calling paymentRequest()?
+  - Are we concerned with fingerprinting via availability check?
   - Subscriptions - only select payment instruments with recurring billing
   - Desktop.
 How? iFrames?
 How much do we standardize?
   - Do we support general schemes? e.g. ACH that anyone can work with or only Dwolla?